 Divorce for Men in Massachusetts

-Our family firm is your strategic partner and road map through the complex maze of the family courts, which some have referred to as being biased toward moms.
+Our family firm is your strategic partner and road map through the complex maze of the family courts.
 We employ our best practices that have helped other fathers successfully obtain custody of their children.

 These proven tactics and strategies include the following: